ankane/strong_migrations/README.md

 ### Renaming or changing the type of a column

-If you really have to:
+A safer approach is to:

 1. Create a new column
 2. Write to both columns